jinitsuga/share-talents/readme.md

 Vite:

 - I'm no bundler expert, but I'm impressed at how fast Vite generally is, and how easy it was to set up a project using Typescript from the start.
 They also have descriptive documentation that was quite easy to navigate.
+The built in support for environment variables for both development and production has been really nice.